 Laxatives quickly decrease body weight: Since a bowel movement that is being induced by laxatives does not contain an exceptional amount of food, what an individual is really passing is water that has been collected in the colon after consuming the laxative.
 The weight loss that one thinks he or she is losing is really just the loss of water weight that can be quickly restored by drinking water.

 Because laxatives are sold over-the-counter, they are safe: Similar to other substances that are consumed over-the-counter, there are risks involved with the use of laxatives, especially because taking them can alter one’s normal bodily functions.
 Continual use of laxatives can lead to permanent organ damage as well as additional health issues that can be painful, hard to treat, and possibly permanent.

-Disorders Associated with Laxative Abuse
+Eating Disorders Associated with Laxative Addiction

 Bulimia nervosa and binge-eating disorder both include eating a great deal of food and then turning over to a number of methods to rid their bodies of the food they have consumed.
 Anorexia nervosa is different in that individuals will starve themselves or restrict food to the extent where they grow dangerously malnourished.
 However, all three of these disorders have one common denominator, which is one’s fear of gaining weight.
 When the threat of weight gain occurs, the anxiety connected to these disorders can cause an individual to make the unhealthy choice of abusing laxatives.

 The most common signs and symptoms of laxative abuse can vary based on the length of time one has been abusing these substances, as well as the amount of laxatives that have been consumed.
 Below are some of the behavioral, physical, cognitive, and psychosocial symptoms that occur when an individual abuses laxatives: